 At times it is necessary for a sponsored grant agreement to be modified.
 For instance, the principal investigator may need to re-budget funds from one category to another, require additional time to complete the project or change the scope of work.
 For federally funded grants, only grant or contracting officers can modify agreements.
 The sponsor’s program officials (i.e., technical contacts) are not authorized to approve any changes to agreements.

 For most agreements, principal investigators should prepare a letter to the sponsor requesting the desired change and explaining why it is necessary.
-The senior grants managers in OSP can assist in developing this letter.
+Your SPO can assist in developing this letter.
 Requests should be made at least 30 days in advance of the desired effective date.
 In certain circumstances, the Office of Sponsored Programs is authorized to initiate changes without sponsor approval.
 The sponsor must still be informed, however, of the changes that have been made.

 One final note: please verify the timeline for modifications with your EHE grants manager, and/or Senior Sponsored Program Officer Aimee Sanford at OSP, as some agencies and some specific grants have unique deadlines for such requests.